 Meet The Governors

-I am software engineer who worked for over 20 years at the Philips Research Labs just north of Horley.
-Since 2009 I have worked in Reigate for a Swiss semiconductor company that specialises in making GPS receivers.
-My wife & I have lived in Felbridge since 1997 and we have two children, both of whom studied at Imberhorne.
-I was also a governor for eight years (five of which as Chair) at Felbridge Primary.
-I regard being a governor as both a challenge and an honour, bringing with it considerable responsibility.
-I am member of the finance committee and take a particular interest in the teaching of Maths and Science.
+My wife & I have lived in Felbridge since 1997 and we have two children, both of whom were students at Imberhorne.
+I was also a governor for eight years, five of which as Chair, at Felbridge Primary.
+I regard being a governor as both a challenge and an honour, bringing with it considerable responsibility but also the chance to make genuine improvements.
+I take a particular interest in Maths and Science.

 Having grown up in East Grinstead and been teaching at Imberhorne for a number of years, I became a governor in 2014.
 In September 2015 I became the SENDCo at Imberhorne School, prior to this I was a teacher of PE and Dance.
 I am passionate about young people receiving a broad and balanced curriculum in a caring environment and I believe Imberhorne has this at the heart of the school.
 I feel privileged to be both a teacher and governor here at Imberhorne.

 My four children attended Imberhorne from 1991-2007 and, despite being very different children with different strengths, they were all extremely happy here and received a good education that paved the way for their future.
 A former geography teacher, I retrained in finance and am now the Business Manager at Imberhorne where I have worked since 2001.
 I have been a member of the Governing Body since 2011; firstly as a staff representative and now as a co-opted member.
 I also served as a parent governor at a local primary school for 10 years and believe that the role of governor is a vitally important one that should both support and challenge the school.